 A fluent Welsh speaker, he is married with three children.
 He is a member of the Health, Social Care and Sport Committee in the National Assembly for Wales and is the Plaid Cymru Shadow Health Secretary.
 He is also Chair of the Cross Party Group, Wales International.
 He is also a juniors coach with Llangefni Rugby Club.

-Title: Shadow Cabinet Secretary for Housing, Poverty, Communities and Steel Issues
+Title: Shadow Cabinet Secretary for Communities and Children and Steel Spokesperson

 Region: South Wales West